gelim/sap_ms/README.md

 ### Gateway issue

-This is issue is known publicly since 2007, and securing guidlelines were published by SAP since 2009.
+This is issue is known publicly since 2007, and securing guidelines were published by SAP since 2009.
 From our experience this issue has mostly disappeared as servers are updated, and old one are being secured.